MOSTASHAROON/forms-management-system-views-builder/readme.txt

 * Add a wrapper class to styles the custom fields as you want.
 * You can disable the default style.
 * You can put a label for the custom fields section.
+* Add HTML before and HTML after for each field independently.

 == Installation ==